Path Finder legacy vs modern alternatives: where Path Finder users go in 2026

 Finder hasn't changed in a decade and AI workflows didn't exist when it was designed.
 A practical comparison of seven Finder alternatives — including who they're for, what they cost, and where each one breaks down.

-nnn is the legendary minimalist; Yazi is the modern Rust challenger.
-After a year of running both, here's the honest comparison.
+nnn is the decade-refined C minimalist; Yazi is the async Rust challenger with image previews.
+After a year running both daily, here's the verdict — and the one question that decides it for you.

 Total Commander defined dual-pane on Windows.
 Q-Dir defined quad-pane.
 Both still ship in 2026.
 Which fits which workflow — and what about Mac users?